Frequently asked questionsFind the answers to your questions here

 What do I need to do in preparation for these meetings/calls?

-Generally, you should make sure that work is submitted to your assessor 2-3 days before the visit, so they have a chance to read and review it, and provide appropriate feedback when they speak with you.
+Generally, you should make sure that your work is submitted to the LMS on a weekly basis and inadvance of your coach visit, so they have a chance to read and review it, and provide appropriate feedback when they speak with you.

 How do I track my progress of my NVQ?